ioanniskousis/To-Do-List/README.md

   </p>
 </p>

-This is a small To-Do-List application where the user can create projects add a list of tasks to be performed.
+This is a small To-Do-List application where the user can create projects and add a list of tasks to be performed.
 Each task has its own check list, due date, priority, and notes to keep track of the procedute.

 <hr />